 want to get a second opinion: Enter your website's name (including the

 prefix) and select "CNAME" from the dropdown.
 It will check the CNAME from a

 bunch of different places around the Internet, which will give you a feel for

 how far the propagation has got.

 If your CNAME is still not working after a couple of hours, you should double-check your setup.
-If you can't work out what is wrong, email us at email@example.com, including a screenshot of the settings as you have configured them on your registrar's DNS setup page.
+If it all looks OK, but the site isn't working, check out our DNS troubleshooting page.

 Most people want their site set up so that when someone goes to

 http://yourdomain.com/ they are redirected to